Healthdirect Free Australian health advice you can count on.

 How is craniosynostosis treated?

-Surgery opens up the bones and allows the skull to grow into a more typical shape.
-This enables the brain to grow and develop.
+Surgery is the main treatment.
+The aim is to return the skull to a more typical shape.
+Surgery also enables your baby’s brain to grow and develop normally.

-Surgery for craniosynostosis is usually performed when a child is between 3 months and 12 months old.
+Surgery for craniosynostosis is usually done between the ages of 3 months and 12 months.
 In rare cases, a child will need further surgery when they're a little older.

-Your child will need to see the doctors regularly after surgery, to monitor both their skull and their development.
+Your child will need to see their doctors regularly after surgery, to monitor their head growth and development.

 Learn more here about the development and quality assurance of healthdirect content.